StructuredDataLLC/injectjs/README.md

 Work in progress
 ----------------

 This is very much a work in progress.
-It's actually quite usable in 2013.
-It kind of works in 2007 & 2010, but it won't load or save scripts automatically so it's not more than a toy in those environments.

-The script host side is a bit messy as I'm out of practice with COM/C++.
-It can probably be sped up, and cleaned up, and it would be good to stop leaking references (marked).
+It has bugs and (likely) resource leaks.

-The COM objects are all auto-wrapped, so all methods and properties are available.
+It's actually quite usable in Excels 2007, 2010 and 2013.
+The COM objects are all auto-wrapped (late bound), so all methods and properties are available.
 COM has a thing where property accessors can have arguments (sometimes required).
 We treat those as functions so they should work as expected.
 Events work, possibly not un-hooking correctly.
-Indexed accessors are supported for integer indexing, but not String (or any other) indexes.
+Indexed accessors are supported for integer indexing, and you can use the Item property (method) for string indexes.
 Iterators aren't supported, but you can loop.

 Missing
 -------